A visual representation of the Engineering IT organizational chart (as of October 13th, 2020) is also available.

 - Administrative Support: Sal Belahi, Manager

 IT Operations oversees the core service offerings of Engineering IT.
 The four teams within the division provide IT support for faculty, staff, graduate students, and undergraduate students within the College of Engineering.
 Further, underlying production infrastructure and datacenter management is handled within this group.
-The project management office provides project management and business analysis resources internal to Engineering IT, and to collaborative projects with Engineering IT and other units.
 The IT Operations group provides a solid foundation of stable and reliable core services that enable other teams within Engineering IT to partner better with our customers.

 Kim Nguyen-Jahiel, Assistant Director for Instructional Services